-Open the Switching &gt; QoS/Priority &gt; Global dialog.
-In the IP DSCP value for management packets field, specify the DSCP value with which the device sends management data packets. $\Box$ Save the changes temporarily.
-To do this, click the $\checkmark$ button. enable Change to the Privileged EXEC mode. network management priority ip-dscp 56 Assigning the DSCP value of 56 to management packets.
+Open the Switching > QoS/Priority > Global dialog.
+In the IP DSCP value for management packets field, specify the DSCP value with which the device sends management data packets. \Box Save the changes temporarily.
+To do this, click the \checkmark button. enable Change to the Privileged EXEC mode. network management priority ip-dscp 56 Assigning the DSCP value of 56 to management packets.
 The device sends management packets with the highest priority. show network parms Displaying the priority of the VLAN in which the device management is located.
-The A Mature al IPv4 Network Management IP-DSCP value 56
+IPv4 Network Management IP-DSCP value 56